El Pinós / Pinoso

-Pinoso (/es/), officially Pinoso / El Pinós (in Spanish and Valencian) is a traditional town which sits located in the mountainous countryside of the Alicante/Murcia border (at some 56 km from Alacant).
+El Pinós / Pinoso (/ca-valencia/) / /es/), officially in Valencian and Spanish) is a traditional town which sits located in the mountainous countryside of the Alicante/Murcia border (at some 56 km from Alacant).
 This traditional town is renowned for the production of fine wines, rock salt and marble.
 Pinoso has a population of 7,300 and a municipal area of 126 km^{2}.
 Recently it has experienced a growth in tourism.

 There are 10 minor local entities within the municipality area: El Rodriguillo, Culebró, Les Enzebres, Ubeda, Cases d'Ibáñez or Les Casetes, Lel, Cases del Pi, El Paredó, La Cavallussa and Tresfonts.